k-hud/kyle-m-hudson/README.md

 I've set up my new site using cloning the Prismic + Gatsby blog project here: (https://github.com/prismicio/gatsby-blog)

-Tailwind CSS is also installed.
+Tailwind CSS and Tailwind UI is also installed.

+## Todo List

+- Setup and instate user registration and authentication
+- Design v1 of the site in Figma and impement in Tailwind UI
+- Impelement private posts behind authentication

 # Netlify Status